All Guides

 Get Your Textbooks

-Required textbooks are covered by PSEO.
-Follow your college's process for obtaining books—usually through the campus bookstore with your student ID.
+PSEO covers your required textbooks.
+Follow your college's process for picking them up (usually at the campus bookstore with your student ID).

 5